chiyadev/ofreact/README.md

   - UseContext
   - UseEffect
   - Helper methods to define custom hooks
+- Attribute-bound:
+  - Ref fields
+  - State fields
+  - Effect methods
+  - Extensibility in the binding pipeline

 ### Performance

-ofreact will most definitely perform worse than writing custom Drawables by hand.
-But the performance difference is negligible if you are writing simple user interfaces.
+ofreact will most definitely perform worse than writing custom Drawables if you are writing fast-changing scenes for a game.

+However in the best-case scenario where there are only a few state changes, e.g. graphical user interfaces, ofreact will perform very well and the overhead should be negligible.

+There are many optimizations in the rendering logic of components.
+Reflection calls are avoided at all costs, and expression trees are heavily utilized and cached when JIT is available.

+In addition, due to the lightweight design of the ofreact component tree, it is possible to optimize osu!framework's scene graph.
+If you are designing a modular scene using lots of intermediary containers, you can reduce the level of nesting by using ofreact components instead.

 ### It's really not JSX